pavelhancharow/pokemon/server/README.md

-# Pokemon App (GraphQL + Node.js)
+# Pokemon Server (GraphQL + Node.js)

 ## Installation

-Use the node package manager to install Pokemon App.
+Use the node package manager to install packages for Pokemon server.

 ```bash
 npm install